trevorkerney/C-Data-Structure-Libraries/TVector/README.md

 Initializes the vector.

 parameters:
 - initial_size: the memory capacity initally allocated for the list.
 The default is 0.
-Throws error if less than 0 or greater than the maximum size.
+Throws error if less than 0 or greater than the maximum capacity.
 - growth_multiplier: the capacity multiplier used for automatic resizing.
 The default is 2. (*READ void set_growth_multiplier(float p_multiplier);*).

 ### TVector(const TVector& other); (copy constructor)